Jodenee/Voyager/docs/Reference/Webhook.md

 A [*string*](https://create.roblox.com/docs/scripting/luau/strings) containing the webhook's base url.

 ???+ danger
     Never share this with **anyone**!
 If this string is made public it gives everyone full access to your webhook.
-If you think someone has your webhook's url the best course of action is to delete the webhook and create a new one.
+If you think someone has your webhook's token the best course of action to take is to delete the webhook and create a new one.

 <br />